Department of Alaska: History

 When the United States first bought Alaska, vast regions of the area still remained unexplored by Europeans and Lower 48 Americans.
-In 1865, Western Union decided to lay a telegraph line across Alaska to the Bering Strait where it would connect with an Asian line.
+In 1865, Western Union decided to lay a telegraph line across Alaska to the Bering Strait, where it would connect with an Asian line.
 Robert Kennicott, part of a Western Union surveying effort, led his crew to Nulato on the banks of the Yukon.
-He died the following year and William Healey Dall took charge of scientific affairs.
+He died the following year, and William Healey Dall took charge of scientific affairs.
 The Western Union expedition conducted the first scientific studies of the region and produced the first map of the entire Yukon River.
 That same year, 1866, workers finally succeeded in laying an Atlantic undersea telegraph cable, and the Alaskan overland project was abandoned.
 Dall returned to Alaska many times, recording and naming geological features.

 The Alaska Commercial Company also contributed to the growing exploration of Alaska in the last decades of the 1800s, building trading posts along the interior's many rivers.
 Small parties of trappers and traders entered the interior, and, though the federal government provided little money to the region, army officers would occasionally explore on their own.
 In a four-month journey, Lt.
 Frederick Schwatka and his party rafted the Yukon from Lake Lindeman in Canada to Saint Michael near the river's mouth on the Bering Sea.
 In 1885, Lt.
-Henry T. Allen and four others left the Gulf of Alaska, followed the Copper River, crossed a mountain range, and traveled down the Tanana River to the Yukon, and portaged to the Kanuti and Koyukuk rivers.
+Henry T. Allen and four others left the Gulf of Alaska, followed the Copper River, crossed a mountain range, traveled down the Tanana River to the Yukon, and portaged to the Kanuti and Koyukuk rivers.
 Allen went up the Koyukuk, then back down the Yukon, crossed over to Unalakeet on the coast, and then made his way to Saint Michael, exploring about 1500 mi of Interior Alaska.